LauraCole1900/lauras-worlde-clone/README.md

 ## Description

-This application uses jQuery to build a Wordle clone.
+This application uses jQuery Mobile to build a Wordle clone.

 ## Links